Vedmani/Image-Classification-with-pytorch/README.md

 This project uses the following tools and libraries:

 - [PyTorch](https://pytorch.org/): An open-source machine learning library for Python, used for building and training the model.
+- [timm (PyTorch Image Models)](https://github.com/rwightman/pytorch-image-models): A collection of image models, layers, utilities, optimizers, schedulers, data-loaders / augmentations, and reference training / validation scripts that aim to pull together a wide variety of SOTA models with ability to reproduce ImageNet training results.

 - [Weights & Biases](https://wandb.ai/site): A tool for tracking and visualizing machine learning experiments.